davystrong/stream_watcher/README.md

 | 1      | 4.8 ms  | 15 ms |
 | 2      | 6.0 ms  | 15 ms |
 | 3      | 6.2 ms  | 16 ms |

+## Limitations

+When using the `.watch(...)` method, you must take care that the `Stream` you are watching doesn't get recreated when the rebuild is triggered.
+For example, if your stream getter implicitly calls `someStream.map(...)`, a new stream will be created, initially with a value of null, leaving you in an endless loop.
+While I think this is also the case for the normal `StreamBuilder`, it isn't as obvious because `StreamBuilder` rebuilds itself, rather than the parent widget, so this issue would happen less frequently.

 ## Notes